 - Speaking to a Third-party Administrator.
 It is essential to know that a Third-party Administrator has your employer’s interests in mind rather than your own.
 Most employers want to reduce financial responsibility whenever possible.
 A TPA representative may seem kind and friendly but be aware he or she will use anything you might inadvertently say against you to deny benefits.

-- Signing documents without letting your attorney take a look at them.
+- Signing a settlement for your workers’ compensation claim without letting your attorney take a look at the documents.
 You should never, ever, sign your name to a document until your attorney has given you the go-ahead.
 Once you agree to something in writing, it will be virtually impossible to change the results, even if you did not fully understand what you were signing.

 - Failing to hire an experienced Ohio workers’ compensation attorney.
 Many people injured at work may feel they don’t need a workers’ compensation attorney or cannot afford one.
 Having a knowledgeable attorney in your corner ensures you will receive maximum workers’ compensation benefits.